Seal Rock Inn Coronavirus (COVID-19) Updated

 I wanted to personally reach out to our loyal Seal Rock Inn family and address the current situation with the coronavirus (COVID-19).Every day brings new developments related to the virus, and the uncertainty can be unsettling.
 Our hearts go out to those who have been impacted.

 Please be assured that we are closely monitoring the situation.
 Our top priority is always the safety of you and our employees.
 These stringent precautionary hygiene measures come from the most current science emanating from the Centers for Disease Control and Prevention and World Health Organization regarding the novel coronavirus (COVID-19) cases and following guidelines from these agencies.

-Requiring room attendants and maintenance staff to wear gloves at all times;
+Requiring staff to wear gloves at all times;

 Dawn is coming up in San Francisco now: 6:09 am … at the Seal Rock Inn … out here at the far end of Geary Street: this is the end of the line, for buses and everything else, the western edge of America.

 “… but I have a powerful aversion to working in offices, and when I didn’t show up for three or four days, they decided to do the only logical thing: move the office out here to the Seal Rock Inn.”